-I´ve dedicated over a decade to the hands-on study of consciousness, self-actualization, and a variety of wisdom traditions.
+I´ve dedicated more than two decades to the hands-on study of consciousness, self-actualization, and a variety of wisdom traditions.
 It all started in 2000 when I embarked on an amazing 10-day journey with a Native American warrior woman.
 This experience showed me how limited my science-oriented and intellectual mind had been until that point and marked the beginning of my personal spiritual quest and a huge growth spurt.

 Then came the biggest self-discovery journey I would ever undertake: at age 36 I met my future husband, Joshua, at a marketing seminar in New York City.
 Eight years later I birthed our son.
 Now I've turned myself into an entrepreneur.
 Relationship - parenthood - entrepreneurship ... the holy trifecta of personal growth!